que-son-y-como-usar-los-topics-en-mqtt-correctamente

 What are Topics and how to use them correctly in MQTT

-We have been seeing the messaging services in IoT for a few entries.
-In this post we will delve into the Topics in MQTT, seeing what they are and how to use them correctly in our projects.
+We have been looking at messaging services in IoT for a few posts.
+In this post, we will delve into MQTT Topics, seeing what they are and how to use them correctly in our projects.

-In the first entry we saw different communication protocols for IoT.
-In the previous one we introduced MQTT, the popular M2M protocol especially suitable for IoT applications due to its simplicity and lightness.
+In the first post, we saw different communication protocols for IoT.
+In the previous one, we introduced MQTT, the popular M2M protocol especially suitable for IoT applications due to its simplicity and lightness.

-We remember that MQTT is a message service with a publisher/subscriber pattern (pub-sub) that works over TCP/IP.
-That is, a central server, which in MQTT is called Broker, receives the messages, filters them and distributes them to the clients.
+We recall that MQTT is a messaging service with a publisher/subscriber pattern (pub-sub) that works over TCP/IP.
+That is, a central server, called a Broker in MQTT, receives messages, filters them, and distributes them to clients.

-We also remember that in MQTT the transmitted messages are formed by a header that contains, among others, the type of command sent.
-The other important part of the message is the content or Payload.
+We also recall that in MQTT, transmitted messages consist of a header containing, among other things, the type of command sent.
+The other important part of the message is the content itself or Payload.

-We had to see the Topic, a fundamental component of the MQTT protocol.
-In this post we will see what they are, how to use them, and how to correctly organize their structure in an IoT system.
+We had yet to see Topics, a fundamental component of the MQTT protocol.
+In this post, we will see what they are, how to use them, and how to correctly organize their structure in an IoT system.

 What are Topics in MQTT?

-As we said, MQTT Brokers apply filtering to the messages that are received from the publishers, to discriminate which subscribed clients they are delivered to.
+As we said, MQTT Brokers apply filtering to messages received from publishers to discriminate which subscribed clients they are delivered to.

-In MQTT this filter is called a Topic, and it simply consists of a UTF-8 text string, and a maximum length of 65536 characters (although it is usually much smaller).
+In MQTT, this filter is called a Topic, and it simply consists of a UTF-8 text string, with a maximum length of 65536 characters (though it’s usually much shorter).
 It is case-sensitive.

 2019-02-17-22_16_39-libro1-excel

-Topics are formed by one or more “levels” separated by a forward slash ’/‘.
-Each level must be formed by one or more characters.
+Topics are composed of one or more “levels” separated from each other by a forward slash ’/’.
+Each level must consist of one or more characters.

 Casa/Cocina/Temperatura